9:00 am rolls around all too quickly, and we are ready to hike again!

 It is weird that it is warm, and I can imagine the difference in winter here as SaPa has four seasons, and it even snows in the mountain area not far from here.

 I have already decided I want to come back here to this region again!
-I’d never have known about SaPa if it wasn’t for our Legend Travel Group tour, and with our love for the ‘road-less-travelled’, this tour is perfect for us.
+I’d never have known about SaPa if it wasn’t for our Legend Travel Group tour, and with our love for the ‘road-less-traveled’, this tour is perfect for us.

 I love the way the corn hangs to dry from the front of the houses.